 The “REvolutionaries” award is centred around three main pillars which reflect the values and mission of Steve Sawyer.

 The “REvolutionaries” award has a different regional focus for each annual program cycle, reflecting Steve Sawyer’s global footprint and lasting impact on the worldwide renewable energy community.
-In 2021 and 2022, the programme will award a recipient whose work targets a country or countries in Latin America.
+In 2023, the programme will award a recipient whose work targets a country or countries in South East Asia.

 Geography